TazWake/Powershell-Learning/DFIR/QTS/README.md

 * Check for _obvious_ signs of process impersonation
 * List running services into a text file
 * List stopped services into a text file
+* Checks registry
+    * Known DLLs exported to text file.
+Use this to check for hijacking, tampering or risks
+    * Autoruns exported to text file
+        * Run, RunOnce, RunOnceEx, Winlogon
+* Produces a final hash of the activity record on console